 • has not previously received an ASLE Conference Travel Award

-• has an official role to play at the conference (in order of priority: presenting an accepted paper or reading, attending a pre-conference workshop, chairing a panel)
+• has an official role to play at the conference (in order of priority: presenting on a panel, attending a pre-conference workshop, chairing a panel)

 • demonstrates financial need